-Tomoko’s work builds on the study of the absence and presence of the composer, the audience, and the pianist.
-She gave a new dimension to the concert space with her project For you (2002) which premiered at the Yokohama Triennial (2002).
-In this piece, Mukaiyama performed on the piano, in a concert hall for just one visitor, who had won a ticket in an auction.
+Tomoko’s work builds on the study of the absence and presence of the composer, the audience and the pianist.
+She gave new dimension to the concert space with her project for you (2002) which premiered at the Yokohama Triennial (2002).
+She performed on the piano in a concert hall for just one visitor, who won the unique ticket in an auction.
 The intimacy of this performance made for an intense experience for the listener, who was confronted with the music, the pianist, but most of all, himself.

 In Show me your second face (2007) Tomoko transformed herself and the piano into a fashion sculpture.
-Her music installation Mo-Ichido (2008) included the experience of scent by integrating organic odors and video.
-Tomoko’s installation performance Wasted (2009), made of some 12.000 silk dresses, challenged the transience of the feminine virtue of fertility.
-A piano concert with multi-media reached out to audiences to participate or engage with this installation through a personal ritual.
-The work successfully toured five locations all over the world and led to a documentary film called Water Children (2011) that was shown at International Documentary Film Festival Amsterdam and movie theaters across the Netherlands.
+Her music installation Mo-Ichido (2008) included the experience of scent by integrating organic odours and video.
+Tomoko’s installation performance wasted (2009) which premiered at the Echigo-Tsumari Art Triennial, made of some 12.000 silk dresses, challenged the transience of the feminine virtue of fertility.
+A piano concert with multimedia reached out to audiences to participate or engage with this installation through a personal ritual.
+The work successfully toured five locations all over the world, and led to a documentary film called Water Children (2011) that was shown at International Documentary Film Festival Amsterdam and movie theaters across the Netherlands.

-One of Tomoko’s signature works is the Multus (2012) concert series, an ever-extending performance of the minimalist piece Canto Ostinato that is colored by the artist’s personal view through its visualization with other disciplines such as video and light art.
+One of Tomoko’s signature works is the Multus (2012–) concert series, an ever-extending performance of the minimalist piece Canto Ostinato that is coloured by the artist’s personal view through its visualization with other disciplines such as video and light art.

 Always looking to extend her perspective on art in all possible forms, more recently Tomoko has been moving toward the performing arts.
 She created the dance work SHIROKURO, presented during the Holland Festival in 2013, with choreographer Nicole Beutler and light designer Jean Kalman.

-In her latest work, Tomoko created one her biggest productions to date: La Mode (2016).
-This installation performance investigates and deconstructs the identity of our present time, consumerism, materialism, and fetishism in the fashion world.
-The piece consists of various art forms including music, dance, video, lighting and theatrical images.
-La Mode is performed in collaboration with the Spellbound Contemporary Ballet of Rome.
+One of Tomoko’s most large-scale productions to date is La Mode (2016).
+This installation performance investigates and deconstructs the identity of our present time, consumerism, materialism and fetishism in the world of fashion.
+The piece consists of various art forms including music, dance, architectural installation and fashion imagery.